 New appointment for Mediation Clinic's Housing Project

-University of Strathclyde Mediation Clinic is delighted to announce the appointment of Anthony Syder as a Development Worker.
-Taking over from Carolyn Hirst, this 12-hour-a-week post, funded by SafeDeposit Scotland Trust, enables the Clinic to build on the foundations laid by Carolyn and drive the Housing Mediation project forward.
-The project's aim is to resolve housing disputes prior to or during formal legal proceedings, thus contributing to a buoyant housing sector and reducing the risk of homelessness.
+University of Strathclyde Mediation Clinic is delighted to announce the appointment of Carolyn Hirst as a Development Worker.
+This 2-day-a-week post, funded by SafeDeposit Scotland Trust, enables the Clinic to lay the foundations for a new Housing Mediation project.
+The project's aim is to help those living in private rented housing resolve disputes prior to or during formal legal proceedings, thus contributing to a buoyant housing sector and reducing the risk of homelessness.
 It underlines the university’s wish to be the place of useful learning.

-We are very pleased that Anthony is joining us.
-He brings a great deal of energy to support our ambition of building Scotland's first centre of excellence in housing mediation
+We are very pleased that Carolyn is joining us.
+She brings a great deal of credibility and energy to support our ambition of founding Scotland's first centre of excellence in housing mediation.